EBS925/311-Request-Project/README.md

    there is a decent dip in the overall crime rate for theft
 #### Main Comparison Visual - Geo-Map Density Plot
 In this analysis I had the theory that areas of Buffalo would have simalar rates of 311 requests to crime rates

+When I looked into the map of 311 Requests I found that the highest concentration of requests were in the Elmwood/Bidwell area and the Bailey Avenue/Cheektowaga areas.
+This tracked with what i expected to see, especially with the Elmwood/Bidwell neighborhood.
+When I used to live on Lexington Ave in Elmwood, I remember an abundance of Street Repairs, Sanitation/Sewage work, Tree Maintanince always being worked on.
+Also from my time being in that area I remember always hearing about numerous petty thefts and crimes occuring around our neighborhood, and parts of Bailey Avenue unfortunately have a reputation for crimes whicjh I expected to see in my next plot

+When I looked into the Crime incident data, I got a result I wouldnt say I was surprised with, but one that did contradict my original theory.
+In this plot I found that the highest rates of crime over 2022 occured in Downtown Buffalo and the North Buffalo areas.
+Seen below we can see that breakout showing the high rates of theft crime throughout the areas mentioned.